ComputingStack/Uniview-OpenStack-Portal/README.md

 ## 4. Clustering of OpenStack into One Brand, One Portal, One-Sign in and One Bill

+Uniview Clustering is known only solution that helps CSP to have multi-OpenStack, multi-sites and multi-region solution in an easy way when they don't need share anything.
+"Shared Nothing" matters to OpenStack to achieve high availability and total isolation.
+Plus Uniview vault workload-in-motion feature, instances at one OpenStack can be instantly migrated to 2nd OpenStack for disater recovery or workload migrating in near real time.
+All are multi-tenancy and no admin permission is needed.

-Uniview recent innovation (Beginning of 2026) well improved its capability of integrating many various OpenStack clusters in plug and play mode, regardless of they share keystone or share nothing, the versions (e.g. one is newer, others are old), features, mutli-regions or single region.
+Uniview recent innovation well improved its capability of integrating many various OpenStack clusters in plug and play mode, regardless of they share keystone or share nothing, the versions (e.g. one is newer, others are old), features, mutli-regions or single region.
 With Uniview-IDP, and Uniview-core together, a cluster can be added instantly to serve Enterprise user by as simple as adding a user to a group.
 When a cluster becomes obsolete, it can be safely removed without disrupting overall stability.
 Uniview IDP can be a perfect integration point of enterprise SSO, with OPENID or SAML too without requiring each workload cluster to support OPENID, neither SAML.
 The accomodation of dynamic can help Enterprise agility, esp. at early phase of OpenStack adoption when clusters are formed for different purposes.
 Technically implemented:

 **Abstraction:** Uniview provides a single entry point that unifies multiple, coexisting OpenStack clusters under one "pane of glass".